jalati2025/daikin-home-assistant/README.md

 2. Review the Home Assistant logs
 3. Test with the provided scripts
 4. Open an issue on GitHub with detailed information

-## Changelog

-### Version 1.0.0
-- Initial release
-- Climate entity with full temperature and mode control
-- Sensor entities for temperature, humidity, and device status
-- Switch entities for power and fan direction
-- SSL support with legacy renegotiation
-- Comprehensive documentation and test scripts

-## Acknowledgments

-- Based on the Daikin API documentation and testing
-- SSL fix inspired by the OpenSSL legacy renegotiation workaround
-- Home Assistant integration patterns from the official documentation